Spinning Sword

 “I’ve brought master Chiwan here,” I tell her, “to help the old ones return to life among the guilds.”

-“The old ones will need help master Yagrin,” she agrees, “but I hope that some of them will look for that help in Tshuan.”
+“The old ones will need help Master Yagrin,” she agrees, “but I hope that some of them will look for that help in Tshuan.”

 “In ancient times, Tshuan was the most powerful land, and one-fifth of the old ones were born here.”

-“And we have served them all these years.”
+“We have served them all these years.”

-“We hope that master Yagrin will find a way to transform the old ones back into Jiku form.”
+“We hope that Master Yagrin will find a way to transform the old ones back into Jiku form.”

 “Then, there will be no need for the armbands.”